nbomasi/Modifying-Linux-project/Linux-project.md

 8. mkdir command:
 Use the mkdir command to create one or multiple directories at once and set permissions for each of them.
 The user executing this command must have the privilege to make a new folder in the parent directory, or they may receive a permission denied error.
+Also note that Linux commands are case-sensitive (A is a).

 Here’s the basic syntax: